vantaylo/Web-Crawler/README.md

 Life happens and sometimes you have to miss your favorite show.
 As a 'Bachelorette' fan, missing an episode means missing out on who goes home each week.
 Unfortunately ABC does not update its site with the suitors that were not given a rose.

 This web scraping program will collect data that will be stored in a database.
-That will serve a trending snapshot of who went home.
+That will serve a file of tweets of who went home.

 ## Technologies